CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

 ## Task 1: Create a project in the Azure AI Foundry portal

+In this task, we are setting up a project in Azure AI Foundry by creating and configuring an AI services environment for further experimentation.

 1. Open a new tab, and navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).

 1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.